maekawatoshiki/lit-x86/README.md

 # Introduction
-- Lit is a programming language that uses JIT compiling.
+- Lit is a programming language designed fast & light weight with LLVM
-So very faster.

 # Language Wiki
 Please look at Wiki.